cMaggessi/ProjectAwakening/README.md

 **Inspired by Solo Leveling RPG Mechanics**

-Project Awakening RPG is a game inspired by the mechanics of *Solo Leveling*, where players can:
+Project Awakening RPG is a RPG system made with Spigot inspired by the mechanics of *Solo Leveling*, where players can:

 - **Train to Gain Levels**: Perform exercises like sit-ups, push-ups, running, and jumping to level up.
 - **Spend Attribute Points**: Allocate points to improve stats like: